Courthouse

-A courthouse or court house is a building that is home to a local court of law and often the regional county government as well, although this is not the case in some larger cities.
-The term is common in North America.
+A courthouse or court house is a structure which houses judicial functions for a governmental entity such as a state, region, province, county, prefecture, regency, or similar governmental unit.
+A courthouse is home to one or more courtrooms, the enclosed space in which a judge presides over a court, and one or more chambers, the private offices of judges.
+Larger courthouses often also have space for offices of judicial support staff such as court clerks and deputy clerks.

+The term is commonly used in the English-speaking countries of North America.
 In most other English-speaking countries, buildings which house courts of law are simply called "courts" or "court buildings".
 In most of continental Europe and former non-English-speaking European colonies, the equivalent term is a palace of justice (French: palais de justice, Italian: palazzo di giustizia, Portuguese: palácio da justiça).

 United States

-In most counties in the United States, the local trial courts conduct their business in a centrally located courthouse.
-The courthouse may also house other county government offices, or the courthouse may consist of a designated part of a wider county government building or complex.
+In the United States, most counties maintain trial courts in a county-based courthouse, which also house other county government offices.
+The courthouse may be a part of a wider county government building or complex.
 The courthouse is usually located in the county seat, although large metropolitan counties may have satellite or annex offices for their courts.
+A 2014 textbook estimated that there were "roughly 17,000 courthouses" in the United States.

+Early American courthouses were very simple, with "plain furnishings and finishes".
+By the middle of the 19th century, courthouses increasingly evolved into "imposing, grandiose" structures featuring "formal architectural elements such as columns, domes, clock towers, and grand entrances".
+Courthouses often have entrances which require visitors to climb "an excessive number of steps that lead to a single set of doors through which all people must enter".
+The point of such architecture is to project "an image of solidity" and "strength".
+Today, American courthouses come in a broad variety of designs, from ancient "stone fortresses to modern-day, multifloor monolithic towers".
+In the largest cities, courthouses for criminal courts were sometimes constructed in close proximity to pretrial detention facilities in rundown inner-city neighborhoods, and streets near such courthouses often feature "garish neon signs" for bail bondsmen.

-In some cases this building may be named in some way or its function divided as between a judicial building and administrative office building.
-For instance, Philadelphia City Hall is, as its name implies, the seat of the legislative and executive functions of the consolidated City and County of Philadelphia, but most of its floor space is devoted to the Civil Division of the Philadelphia Court of Common Pleas.
+In some cases, the building housing the courthouse may be named in some way or its function may be divided between a judicial building and administrative office building.
+Philadelphia City Hall, for instance, serves as the seat of the legislative and executive functions of the consolidated city and county of Philadelphia, but most of its floor space is devoted to the Civil Division of the Philadelphia Court of Common Pleas.
+The Supreme Court of Pennsylvania shares space with three local governments and with the legislative and executive branches of the state government of Pennsylvania in Philadelphia City Hall in Philadelphia, the Pennsylvania State Capitol in Harrisburg, which it shares with the Pennsylvania General Assembly and the Governor of Pennsylvania, and the Pittsburgh City-County Building in Pittsburgh, which it shares with the governments of the City of Pittsburgh and of Allegheny County.